 As part of its fundraising activities, the Foundation solicits annual campaign donations on behalf of the orthopaedic partners.
 Contributions on the statement of activities do not include such funds as the Foundation is only an intermediary.
-Contributions received on behalf of orthopaedic partners totaled \$1,045,557 in 2014.
-A total of \$1,501,171 was not paid and is included on the statement of financial position as of December 31, 2014.
+Contributions received on behalf of orthopaedic partners totaled \$616,229 in 2015.
+A total of \$1,568,785 has not been remitted to these orthopaedic partners and is included on the statement of financial position as of December 31, 2015.

 In addition, the Foundation solicits contributions to its endowment that are to benefit the orthopaedic partners and other organizations.
-These contributions are recorded as permanently restricted contributions of the Foundation, and the earnings are distributed to the beneficiary organization annually.
+These contributions are recorded as permanently restricted contributions of the Foundation, and the earnings are allocated to the beneficiary organization annually.

 Pledges receivable: Unconditional promises to give are recognized as revenues in the period the promise is given.
-Pledges receivable are reported net of a present value discount and an allowance for doubtful pledges based on management's estimate of the collectibility of identified receivables.
+Pledges receivable are reported net of a present value discount and an allowance for doubtful pledges based on management's estimate of the collectability of identified receivables.